Watauga Residential College Curriculum

 Integrative Learning Experience Theme

 The Integrative Learning Experience Theme, "Experiencing Inquiry: How to Ask Questions," offers Wataugans the opportunity to examine broadly the ways in which scholarly inquiry is conducted.
 Each course in this theme studies how questions are asked in and across disciplines.
 Each course begins with a central question: how is inquiry conducted in a specific academic discipline, such as literature, history, art, and social science?
 The courses then examine how these modes of inquiry are complicated, negotiated, or enhanced when they operate in multi-disciplinary and interdisciplinary ways.
-Courses are experiential by design, and twice during the semester students taking integrative learning experience classes will join their classmates in symposia that present their findings in their individual classes.
+Courses are experiential by design.

 Liberal Studies Experience

 The "Watauga Minor"

 Students across the university may complete the Minor in Experiential, Integrative Learning, a course of study that emphasizes the value that Watauga Residential College places on learning that crosses disciplinary boundaries and which integrates the entire range of student learning across a range of various courses.
 A minor in experiential, integrative learning consists of 15 hours of WRC courses, all of which must be at or above the 2000 level.
 At least 3 hours must be WRC courses at the 3000 level.
 In addition, there will be a required a 3 hour WRC capstone class.